tsahota/bbcodelibrary/README.md

 # bbcodelibrary
-## Interaction with [QCP code library at Bitbucket](https://bitbucket.org/qcpadmin/qcpcodelibrary/) with the REST API
+## Interaction with [QCP code library at Bitbucket](https://bitbucket.org/qcpadmin/qcpcodelibrary/) through the REST API

 #### New projects
 * Browse the code library